krishpatel2067/Strava-Running-Analysis-Manager/README.md

-Please note: this project has been changed to be a web app, so this repository will not be committed to from here on out.
-I have the web app version of this project ongoing, which will become public soon.
+Please note: I stopped working on this particular project (using Google Apps Script).
+Instead, I have started on another version, which will be a web app soon.

 Old README: